Agenda

 Discussion | A Policymaker’s Perspective on the Pursuit of AGI: (Geo)political Implications and Practical Considerations

-Alexander Pascal : Senior Fellow at the Ash Center for Democratic Governance and Innovation and Professor of Practice at the Fletcher School of Law and Diplomacy at Tufts University
+Alexander Pascal : Senior Fellow at the Ash Center for Democratic Governance and Innovation, Professor of Practice at the Fletcher School of Law and Diplomacy at Tufts University

 4:30 - 5:30